lxj616/stable-diffusion-docker-service/README.md

+# Stable Diffusion Docker Service

+The running environment of Stable Diffusion

+`docker pull lxj616/stable-diffusion-docker-service`

+Please be noted that this docker image does not contain specific stable diffusion model weights, you need to inject to container using -v flag as below

+Interactive manual run:

+`docker run --gpus all -v /root/dev/dev_new/stable-diffusion/models/ldm/stable-diffusion-v1:/workdir/stable-diffusion/models/ldm/stable-diffusion-v1 -it lxj616/stable-diffusion-docker-service /bin/bash`

+As a service:

+See the example repo of stable-diffusion-qqbot for redis env file settings

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*